 - You're an experienced home seller.
 You have the disposition and expertise to handle the complexity of the home-selling process.

 - You're willing to dedicate a lot of time and effort.
 You'll need to do everything from setting the price and marketing your home to coordinating viewings and reviewing offers.
-It takes an average of 80 days to complete a sale in Washington D.C.
+It takes an average of days to complete a sale in Washington D.C..

 - Your home is in a hot market.
 Your chances of selling for list price or above are better when buyers outnumber sellers and prices are rising.

-Selling without a realtor isn’t worth the risks for most sellers, however, for the following reasons:
+Selling without a realtor isn’t worth the effort for most sellers, however, for the following reasons:

 - It's financially risky.
-FSBO homes typically sell for about 23% less than those listed with agents.
-That far outweighs the 2.53% listing fee you save selling alone.[2]
-Also, if you want your home listed on the MLS, you'll have to pay between $100–$300 to a Washington D.C. flat fee MLS company.
+Homes sold without a realtor typically sell for about 13% less than those listed with agents.
+That far outweighs the 2.53% listing fee you save selling alone.[10]
+Also, if you want your home listed on the MLS, you'll have to pay between – to a flat fee MLS company in Washington D.C..

 - It's legally risky.
-36% of recent FSBO home sellers said they made legal mistakes because they didn't use a real estate agent.[3]
+About of said they made legal mistakes because they didn't use a real estate agent.[11]

 - It's a detailed, time-consuming process.
 Most people don't have the real estate knowledge or negotiation skills to manage a home sale.
-It takes a long time to research the listing price of your home, market it to buyers, review offers, and complete the detailed paperwork.
+It takes a long time to research the listing price of your home, market the home to buyers, review offers, and complete the detailed paperwork.
+Approximately 80% of sellers who sold without an agent said they had regrets about their sale.[13]

 How to sell a house without a realtor in Washington D.C.

 - You should list your home on the multiple listing service (MLS).
 Almost all buyers will find your home via the MLS, a realtor-operated database for homes.
-To list your home on your local MLS, you'll need to hire a Washington D.C. flat fee MLS company, which costs $100–$300.
+To list your home on your local MLS, you'll need to hire a flat fee MLS company in Washington D.C., which costs –.

 Step 1: Make any necessary repairs